-The program options in the Department of Biological and Environmental Sciences provide students with the background required to succeed in a wide variety of fields such as cell and molecular biology, medicine, environmental science, and education.
+The program options in the Department of Biology provide students with the background required to succeed in a wide variety of fields such as cell and molecular biology, healthcare, environmental science, and education.
 A core of science courses provides a solid foundation in biology while electives allow students to pursue their special interests.
 In addition, all biology majors do independent research under the supervision of a faculty mentor during their senior year.

 By the completion of their BA degree in biology: